-First half of the workshop - practice
+First half of the seminar - practice

 We will run through the how-to guide to practical astrology together as a group.
 It may help to go through the three main steps that Blagrave describes, ie. using an ephemeris, erecting a figure, and giving a judgement (sections 2, 3 and 4 in Blagrave’s text).
 It may also help to focus on the example Blagrave provides, ie. that of his friend who fell ill on “October 10th, 1667, at a quarter past one o’clock in the afternoon.”

-Second half of workshop – discussion
+Second half of seminar – discussion